Dilations of partial representations of Hopf algebras: Dilations and globalizations

 \subsection{Acknowledgement}

-JV would like to thank the FWB (F\'ed\'eration Wallonie-Bruxelles) for financial support via the ARC-project ``Hopf algebras and the symmetries of non-commutative spaces'' as well as the FNRS for the MIS-project ``Antipode''.
-MMSA is partially supported by CNPq, grant number 306583/2016-0.
+{The first author is partially supported by CNPq, grant number 306583/2016-0.
+The third author would like to thank the FWB (F\'ed\'eration Wallonie-Bruxelles) for financial support via the ARC-project ``Hopf algebras and the symmetries of non-commutative spaces'' as well as the FNRS for the MIS-project ``Antipode''.\\ All authors thank the anonymous referee for his/her useful comments that improved the presentation of this paper. }